cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

             Mul(inp[N], inp[N])
 ~~~

-(This circuit checks two things.
-First, the first line checks that `inp[:N]` is
-a vector of zeros and ones.
-Second, the second and third lines check that
-`inp[N]` is a perfect square, and that its square root is equal to the `N`-bit
-integer encoded by `inp[:N]`.)

 Finally, {{BBCGGI19}}, Theorem 4.3 makes no restrictions on the choice of the
 fixed points `alpha[0], ..., alpha[M-1]`, other than to require that the points
-are all distinct.
-In this document, the fixed points are chosen so that the
+are distinct.
+In this document, the fixed points are chosen so that the gadget
-gadget polynomial can be constructed efficiently using the Cooley-Tukey FFT
+polynomial can be constructed efficiently using the Cooley-Tukey FFT ("Fast
-("Fast Fourier Transform") algorithm.
+Fourier Transform") algorithm.
 Note that this requires the field to be
 "FFT-friendly" as defined in {{field-fft-friendly}}.

 ### Validity Circuits {#flp-generic-valid}